 Dendrobium Roy Tokunaga

 Latouria-type Dendrobiums are vigorous growers and easy bloomers provided they are given enough light.
 As a general rule, dendrobiums generally enjoy warmer, wetter Spring-Fall and cooler, drier Winters.
 This famous Dendrobium has striking white blooms with a characteristic purple lip.
 Although the plant reaches a tall mature size of around 24in, its a show stopper and a popular choice.
-Flowers are bright white with a variable amount of purple and maintain a sweet cinnamon scent as blooms mature.
 Does not require a winter rest period.

 Potting mix: Coarse orchid bark or well-draining bark mix.
 Repot in Spring.

 Light: Bright indirect - partial direct light.
 South or West facing preferred.